Shortest-path recovery from signature with an optimal control approach: Conclusion

 \section{Conclusion}

-In conclusion, we have found an alternative way to recover the shortest path from a specific signature.
-In this paper we highlight the intersection between the field of optimal control and signatures.
-Our main focus lies on the applicability of several results as for example the Pontryagin Maximum principle and the $\Gamma$-convergence to the control system which is fulfilled by every signature.
-Even though the path recovery task was already treated in the literature, we contributed to the field by developing an algorithm based on optimal control theory for this task.
-Moreover, we have less limitations from the theoretical assumptions in this ansatz.
+In this paper, we are interested in recovering the shortest path having a prescribed signature, and we highlight the intersection between the field of optimal control and signatures.
+We address this task by formulating different optimal control problems, and we propose implementable iterative schemes based on the Pontryagin Maximum Principle.
+Even though the signaure-to-path recovery has already been treated in the literature, we contributed to the field by taking advantage of the viewpoint of sub-Riemannian geometry, and by rephrasing the reconstruction as a geodesic problem.

-\subsection{Acknowledgments}
+\bmhead{Acknowledgments}